 The best way to compare value, prices, and deals, is to look at the percentage premiums, rather than at actual monetary differences.
 If you are someone who does not understand percentages, you may be at a disadvantage.
 Some dealers and websites make it easier to compare premiums than others.
-We try to make things transparent and clear because we want to make it easy for investors to make the best decisions.
-Most of the time, this will mean dealing with us, which is a major reason we try to make it easy.
+We always remain transparent, clear, and concise because we want to make it easy for investors to make the best decisions.
 Where VAT is involved, it is not as easy to compare premiums, but then the best premiums will almost always be on VAT exempt investment gold.

 Like buying a house or shares, to buy bullion competitively requires immediate or advance payment in cleared funds.
 Most dealers do not accept payment by credit card, with some exceptions for low value or high margin transactions.
 Similar applies also to debit cards to a slightly lesser degree.
-For high value transactions, most dealers have moved to require prepayment.
+Companies who do accept credit cards are covering their costs by simply charging customers higher premiums!
+There is no free lunch when it comes to business.....for high value transactions, most dealers have moved to require a prepayment.

 Legally Binding Contracts